ncdevschool2018-2/SD-3_AndreevIvan/README.md

 4. To add you module for version tracking use the command:
   >git add YourPrefix-Module-Name

-  Don't forget that only source code should be put into repository versioning
+  Don't forget that only source code should be put into reprository versioning

-5. To commit your changes in local repository use:
+5. To commit your changes in local reprository use:
   >git commit -m "initial Commit of YourPrefix-Module-Name"

-6. To share your changes to remote repository:
+6. To share your changes to remote reprository:
   >git push origin master